the-turing-way/the-turing-way/continuous_integration.md

 > this can be done at the end or maybe as a separate checklist exercise, but please do note things down here as you go

 ## What to learn next

-> recommended next chapters that are a good next step up
+If you have not already read the testing chapter it is suggested to do so to learn more about the different kinds of tests and their benefits in order to make the most of CI.

 ## Further reading
-> top 3/5 resources to read on this topic (if they weren't licensed so we could include them above already) at the top, maybe in their own box/in bold.
-> less relevant/favourite resources in case someone wants to dig into this in detail

-* [SSI Build and Test Examples](https://github.com/softwaresaved/build_and_test_examples) for various languages / frameworks
+Travis offers a great deal of functionality not described here for automating other processes related to the testing and deployment of  projects.
+Look into these, the Travis [documentation](https://docs.travis-ci.com/user/deployment) offers a good starting point for this.

+A list of example Travis builds and tests for various languages/frameworks is available [here](https://github.com/softwaresaved/build_and_test_examples).

 Travis's official tutorial is [here](ttps://docs.travis-ci.com/user/tutorial/).
-A tutorial focussed on using Travis with R can be found [here](https://juliasilge.com/blog/beginners-guide-to-travis/), tutorials geared towards python can be found [here](https://docs.python-guide.org/scenarios/ci/) and [here](https://docs.travis-ci.com/user/languages/python/)
+A tutorial focussed on using Travis with R can be found [here](https://juliasilge.com/blog/beginners-guide-to-travis/), tutorials geared towards python can be found [here](https://docs.python-guide.org/scenarios/ci/) and [here](https://docs.travis-ci.com/user/languages/python/).

 ## Definitions/glossary